 10. PSYCHOLOGY.
 Fall or spring term.
 Credit three hours.
 M W 10 and one hour to be arranged.
 Plant Science 233.
 Professor GLOCK.

 Designed for students who are not preparing to teach.
+Should not be taken by students planning to take course 111.
 Consideration of the outstanding psychological concepts that bear upon personal problems and upon business and social relationships.

 VEGETABLE CROPS